MrQuarters1/VECTR-Modules/storagepool.md

 RUN sudo apt-get install nfs-common -y
 RUN sudo apt-get install net-tools -y
 ```
-## Background Objectives
-Network-based storage pools allow multiple systems to access shared storage over a network instead of relying on local disks.
-This is commonly used in enterprise environments for centralizing data, improving scalability, and simplifying backups.
-In this lab, you will connect to a shared storage resource between VMs and verify that data can be accessed across the network.

 ## Step 1: Verify Network Connectivity
 Before accessing shared storage, confirm that your VMs can communicate.